Complete Guide & Document Checklist

 Requirements

-• 01Clear colored scan of PAN card
+• 01Clear coloured scan of PAN card

 • 02Sole proprietorship: personal PAN is business PAN